-6.1 REVIEW AGAINST THE FOOD SAFETY SERVICE PLAN 2021
+6.1 REVIEW AGAINST THE FOOD SAFETY SERVICE PLAN 2022

-At the time the 2021 Food Safety Service Plan was approved, the requirements of the FSA's Recovery Plan were not yet published.
-It was therefore, identified that we would continue to meet the requirements of the FSA.
-We have met the requirements of the recovery plan almost entirely, with only 5 premises still being outstanding for inspection.
-At the time of writing these have all now received an onsite intervention.
+At the time the 2022 Food Safety Service Plan was approved, the requirements of the FSA's Recovery Plan were not yet published.
+It was therefore, identified that we would continue to meet the requirements of the FSA Recovery Plan.
+We have not only met the requirements of the recovery plan but we have also exceeded expectations with a high volume of Category D and E inspections being completed